-(8) After examining the appeal, the Appellate tribunal shall assess the facts related to the impugned determination of the Commission.
-The Appellate Tribunal shall determine whether the establishment of the facts of the Commission was proper and whether the commission's evaluation of those facts was unbiased and objective.
-The Appellate tribunal shall base this determination on the official record maintained by the Commission or any other documents relied upon by the Commission in reaching the determination being appealed.

-(9) Where the Appellate Tribunal determines that the Commission's establishment of the facts was proper and its evaluation was unbiased and objective, it shall confirm the appealed determination of the Commission provided that the Appellate Tribunal is satisfied that in reaching its determination, the Commission complied with the relevant provisions of this Act.
+Provided that in examining an appeal, the Appellate Tribunal shall, as regards assessment of facts relating to an impugned determination of the Commission, determine on the basis of official record maintained by the Commission or any other documents relied upon by the Commission in reaching the determination appealed against, whether the establishment of facts by the Commission was proper and whether the Commission's evaluation of those facts was unbiased and objective.
+Where the Appellate Tribunal determines, that the Commission's establishment of facts was proper and its evaluation was unbiased and objective, it may confirm an impugned determination of the Commission subject to the condition that the Appellate Tribunal is satisfied that in reaching the impugned determination, the Commission complied with the relevant provisions of this Ordinance.